Richard Gutierrez: Early life and background

-Career
+Acting career

 Gutierrez began acting as a child with his twin brother.
 He has worked in many movies with his father and his brothers.
 He appeared on the GMA-7 show Click and primetime series Ikaw Lang ang Mamahalin and Habang Kapiling Ka with Angelika dela Cruz.
 He starred in the TV fantasy series Mulawin which aired from August 2, 2004 until March 18, 2005, where he played the lead character Aguiluz.
 The series led to a feature-length film of the same name (Mulawin: The Movie).
 Since then he has played lead roles in other GMA-7 shows including Sugo, Kamandag, Codename: Asero, Zorro, Lupin, Full House and Captain Barbell (both the 2006 prequel and the 2011 sequel).
 Gutierrez signed a non-exclusivity contract with Viva Artists Agency in 2008, wherein he worked in a movie Patient X and where his ex-girlfriend Anne Curtis is a talent; in 2015, he, his twin brother Raymond and sister Ruffa signed an exclusivity contract with Viva Artists Agency.

 In 2012, Gutierrez headlined GMA Network's Heavy Drama & Action Series entitled Makapiling Kang Muli.
 He is also an Greenpeace spokesperson and environmentalist and hosted documentary and reality series and television specials such as Anatomy of a Disaster, Full Force Nature, Pinoy Adventures, Signos: Banta ng Nagbabagong Klima, Planet Philippines, the third and fourth seasons of Survivor Philippines, Oras Na, Wildlife for Sale, Extra Challenge Extreme and Puso ng Pasko: Artista Challenge.

 Gutierrez was a freelance actor following the end of his exclusive contract with GMA Network on June 26, 2013.
 On August 7, it was reported by the Philippine Entertainment Portal that Gutierrez had fathered a child with Sarah Lahbati, a boy whom they named Zion back in April 2013.
 He later confirmed the news on the first episode of It Takes Gutz to Be a Gutierrez, a reality TV program that revolves around his family's life.
 The show began airing in June 2014.

 In 2017, Gutierrez signed a contract with ABS-CBN, and starred in the horror fantasy series La Luna Sangre as Sandrino, the main antagonist.
 He signed again an exclusive two-year contract with ABS-CBN on May 10, 2018 and became also a new Star Magic artist.
 He joined the cast of Ang Probinsyano as Lito Valmoria, another villain role in 2020.
-In 2022, he will lead his own series titled The Iron Heart.
+In 2022, he led his own series titled The Iron Heart.